pesterhazy/presumably/posts/fixmes.md

 Some FIXMEs concern small detours, like retrieving a user-id from inside an existing function.
 Other issues are more substantial and will require serious thought to resolve.
 Either way fixing the issue demands mental bandwidth, which is in short supply.
 While it's tempting to jump into the FIXME right away, the best choice is often to leave it to one side for the moment.

-# Two examples of using FIXMEs
+## Two examples of using FIXMEs

-It's worth going into detail on two maneuvers enabled by FIXMEs.
-The first, hardcoding, is a form of wishful thinking.
+Let's look at two maneuvers that are made possible by FIXMEs.
+The first, _hardcoding_, is a form of wishful thinking.
 When the structure of the code makes it awkward to use a value, a refactoring safari is often needed.
 The maneuver is to delay this step.
 Wishful thinking begins with the what-if question.
 What if we had access to the id here?
 Well, let's just pretend that we already do by hardcoding the value.
 This won't work except in a very specific case, of course, so it's not a generic solution - quite the opposite.
 But hardcoding an absurdly specific solution will allow you to make progress on the design while bracketing insignificant details.
 The generic solution will come later.

-Stubbing, the second maneuver, helps when multiple cases need to be considered.
-You start with a stub, replacing the missing case with an _active FIXME_:
+_Stubbing_, the second maneuver, helps when multiple cases need to be considered.
+You start with a stub, replacing the missing case with an active FIXME:

 ```
 switch (v) {